IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 While capturing data, it was clear that we need a high-speed navigation system.
 3D maps require a large amount of computation to navigate while also being sort of redundant for AGVs which aren't moving in the z direction(like our work case).
 Despite the focus of the problem statement being low computation obstacle avoidance, we wished to build a general purpose warehouse robot that can be modified for specific use cases.

+It further required customized PointCloud filtering for each individual warehouse case which is against the vision of the project to make a generalized robot(also very cumbersome).

 The 2D LIDAR at the front is setup for continous navigation of its surrounding as well as 2D mapping.
 We will be relying on 2D navigation maps to reduce computation needed to navigate the environment.
 This allows us to use the 2D navigation of the Jackal system which avoids all objects.
 The radius of the vehicle has been modified to ensure that turns with slight elevations are handled smoothly.

 The 3D LiDAR is a very powerful tool that will be useful for object detection, recognition and avoidance(implementation after mid eval).
 3D SLAM is used to map the 3D environment so that these maps are loaded into the system only upon reaching the destination which saves valuable computation time.
 These maps can also be used to generate 2D maps in case the warehouse has steps or other low-lying objects below the level of the 2D LIDAR.
 It is also essential for integration with warehouses using the HEBI Robotic Arm with this stack.